top of page

 Search

-• Writer's picturePrem Sundaram
+Writer's picturePrem Sundaram

-The Apple Pencil by Apple Inc. is a versatile tool for iPad owners, and with the right notetaking app can become an intellectual power device!
-If you'd rather scribble with a stylus and take handwritten notes than tap away at your iPad screen keyboard, there are plenty of great apps that support drawing and writing with a stylus.
-In 2023 the iPad app store has a huge amount of apps, many all claiming to be the best note-taking app for iPad focused on digital note-taking.
+In 2024 the iPad app store has a huge amount of apps, many all claiming to be the best note-taking app for iPadOS focused on digital note-taking with writing features using pen and keyboard.
 In this article we'll review a few note-taking software apps, and naturally since the iPhone does not (yet) have Apple Pencil support we focus solely on software apps that run on the iPad tablet computer and which are also seen as the best cross-platform note-taking apps.
 Of course, we can't cover all the apps available but we hope this helps to highlight a few.
+I hope we can help you discover the best app to take notes on iPad with Apple Pencil for you.

-The Apple Pencil has become widely used, especially in the areas of Drawing, Design, Graphic Design, even for Writing and Sketching.
+The Apple Pencil has become widely used, especially in the areas of digital Drawing, Design, Graphic Design, even for Writing and Sketching.
 It is increasingly being used in Business as an alternative to using a mouse and making the ability to take notes easy with the Apple Pencil.
 Most current models of the iPad Pro support the Apple Pencil.

 1. Interface (simple, complex)

-2. Ink Support (using pen)
+2. Ink Support (using Apple Pencil)

 3. Cross-Platform Note-Taking App Support (use on different platforms)